Manaratsandry

 Manaratsandry is a rural municipality in Madagascar.
 It belongs to the district of Marovoay, which is a part of Boeny Region.
-The population of the commune was estimated to be approximately 20,000 in 2001 commune census.
+The population of the municipality was 31056 in 2018.

 Geography

 It is situated on the left bank of the Betsiboka River at 51 km from Marovoay.

-Manaratsandry has a riverine harbour.
-Primary and junior level secondary education are available in town.
+Economy

 The majority 80% of the population of the commune are farmers, while an additional 16% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are peanuts and maize.
 Industry and services provide both employment for 1% of the population.
 Additionally fishing employs 2% of the population.

+Schooling

+Primary and junior level secondary education are available in town.
+The rate of scolarisation is low, with 34,08 % of pupils only.
+4 Fokontany (villages) have no school: Ambodimanga, Tanambao, Trangabitika and Antananabo.

+Electricity

+Manaratsandry is not connected to the JIRAMA electrical grid, but there is a private company providing electricity to them.

+Manaratsandry is not connected to the electric grid.